-- Dedicated staff and strong systems for recruiting, organizing, coordinating and supervising volunteers; - Strong orientation and training systems, such as a Volunteer Manual and a New Volunteer Video; - Work has to be ready for volunteers to do when they arrive. - Tracking system is in place to log volunteer hours. - Volunteers are recognized for their contributions. - Staff are trained and directed to be respectful and hospitable toward volunteers.
-In addition, they are trained and directed on how to manage difficult volunteers. - Many food banks that rely heavily on volunteers to provide program support have made the decision to hire (or recruit a volunteer for) a Volunteer Coordinator - Toulumne: Volunteers on probation must have no violent crime history.
+- Dedicated staff and strong systems for recruiting, organizing, coordinating and supervising volunteers. - Strong orientation and training systems, such as a Volunteer Manual and a New Volunteer Video. - Work must be ready for volunteers to do when they arrive. - Tracking system in place to log volunteer hours. - Recognize volunteers for their contributions. - Staff are trained and directed to be respectful and hospitable toward volunteers.
+In addition, they are trained and directed on how to manage difficult volunteers. - Many food banks that rely heavily on volunteers to provide program support have made the decision to hire (or recruit a volunteer for) a Volunteer Coordinator. - Toulumne: Volunteers on probation must have no violent crime history.
 A good relationship with probation dept. staff is critical.
-Supervised inmate volunteer options are explored, but care must be taken for appropriate times and tasks. - o In Imperial County, a section is gated off that is kid friendly.
-Kid's bag food and their parents get involved. - In Tuolumne County, children who participate get to stamp their hand and put a hand print on the wall.
-Children's activities are scheduled during after school hours; there are no community service volunteers present during those hours. - Other volunteer's used in various counties: Law enforcement (sheriff, police, CHP), navy base chaplain and volunteers. - Volgistics database to track volunteer hours.
-Operated through an IPad, volunteers have a PIN number, clock in and out.
+Supervised inmate volunteer options are explored, but care must be taken for appropriate times and tasks. - Tuolumne: children who participate get to stamp their hand and put a handprint on the wall.
+Children's activities are scheduled during after school hours; there are no community service volunteers present during those hours. - Other volunteers used in various counties: law enforcement (sheriff, police, CHP), navy base chaplain and volunteers.
+However, rural areas tend to have a high population of undocumented people.
+Using law enforcement as volunteers may scare these populations away and keep them from accessing necessary resources. - Volgistics database to track volunteer hours; operated through an iPad, volunteers have a PIN number, clock in and out.
 Useful tool for volunteer communication and measuring impact.